rust-lang/book/second-edition/nostarch/chapter16.md

 another thread

-The closure uses `v`, so the closure will capture `v` and make `v` part of the closure's environment.
+The closure uses `v`, so the closure will capture `v` and make `v` part of the closure’s environment.
 Because `thread::spawn` runs this closure in a new thread, we can access `v` inside that new thread.

-When we compile this example, however, we'll get the following error:
+When we compile this example, however, we’ll get the following error:

 ```
 error[E0373]: closure may outlive the current function, but it borrows `v`,